A closeup of 'Threshold' a green, tile mosaic created by Lynn Basa, located in the main entrance to Nancy Nicholas Hall.

 3 credits | Online

-Begin to understand child development from conception through middle childhood.
-You’ll learn theoretical foundations, research findings, and practical applications.
+A basic foundation for understanding development from conception through middle childhood.
+Theoretical foundations, research findings, and practical applications.

-Begin to understand human development from adolescence through old age.
-Content includes theoretical foundations, research findings, and practical applications.
+A basic foundation for understanding development from adolescence through old age.
+Theoretical foundations, research findings, and practical applications.

 HDFS 253 Human Development & Family Studies Leadership Symposium